 Tips for Staying on Track both Physically and Financially

-Health has been a major topic of discussion lately as we live through the coronavirus pandemic, but how healthy are your finances?
+Health has been a major topic of discussion the last few years during the coronavirus pandemic, but how healthy are your finances?
 Have you been tracking your finances daily, worrying about what’s next?
 Have you recently moved your investments to cash?
 The answers to these questions can help you determine your financial wellbeing.
-There’s no doubt that the challenges of 2020 have been difficult for all of us, especially those in law enforcement, but with great difficulties come great opportunities for growth, both personally and financially.
+There’s no doubt that the challenges of the last few years has been difficult for all of us, especially those in law enforcement, but with great difficulties come great opportunities for growth, both personally and financially.

 Let’s focus first on physical and mental health.
 Few of us could have anticipated that this pandemic would last as long as it has, but we’ve now been living through it for the majority of the year.
 While everyone is feeling the effects, law enforcement professionals often face additional stress and anxiety.
 What have you been doing during this demanding time to stay healthy and safe?
 If you need to get back on track, the following tips can help:

 Avoid too much exposure to the news – When you are off duty, take breaks from watching, reading and listening to news stories.
 You have enough stress when you put on your uniform, and over time, too much exposure to bad news can take an emotional toll.
 Instead, try to disconnect from bad news when you’re at home.
 Find time to enjoy your hobbies and your loved ones.

 Take care of your body and mind – Try to eat healthy, well-balanced meals, start a daily exercise routine and get plenty of sleep.
 A long walk can do wonders for your mental state.

 Don’t forget to stay connected with family and friends through phone calls and video conferences.
 It’s an important time to foster a strong support system and maintain a healthy network of friends, family members and other officers who understand what you’re going through.